RoundTable

 1. Update their existing platform, making it attractive to creators/creatives

-2. Make event creation frictionless.
-AKA completable in under 3 minutes.
+2. Make event creation frictionless: completable in under 3 minutes.

 My role as Product Design was to refine the conceptual product into an MVP for market launch.